SBU-BMI/tumor-til-survival-analysis/README.md

-# Survival analysios of tumor/TILs
+# Survival analysis of tumor/TILs

 This contains the shell scripts used to run survival analysis pipelines based on tumor/TIL distributions.